hbrc-fpga-class/peripherals/hba_quad/sw/readme.txt

 enc : Reads both encoder values.
 Formats as 'enc0 enc1'.
 This resource works with hbaget and hbacat.

 reset : Resets both encoder values back to zero.
-    - Bit 0 : 1=Reset.
 Autocleared by the driver.
 This resource works with hbaset.

+speed_period : A period in ms.  Valid range 0..255ms.
+Encoder ticks are counted during this period to infer speed.
+Default 0 (disabled).
+This resource works with hbaset.

+speed : Read both encoder speed values.
+Formats as 'speed_left speed_right'.
+This is the number of encoder ticks during the last speed_period.
+This resource works with hbaget and hbacat.

 EXAMPLES
 Enable updates and interrupts